Skip to main content

 The Middle Shore.
 Online: Electric Press, 2018.
 (An online, collaborative project on the affective dimensions of collecting and curating fragmentary artifacts.
 The site includes exhibits, essays, and audio files, and will host continuing installations.) http://electric.press/titles.html

-“Get a Grip: The Tactile Object of Handlyng Synne.”
-In Feeling Things: Objects and Emotions Through History, eds.
+“Get a Grip: The Tactile Object of Handlyng Synne,” in Feeling Things: Objects and Emotions Through History, eds.
 Stephanie Downes, et al. Oxford, UK: Oxford UP, 2018.